jsquire/Incubator/src/truffle-ethereum/ReadMe.md

 There remains a ton of depth which I haven’t explored, both in term of the mechanics of using a Blockchain and the architectural considerations.
 Some unexplored topics of interest are deciding the appropriate role is for smart contracts in a real-world system, how to model domains, when to use on-chain versus off-chain storage, and how to best incorporate custom consensus mechanisms for block approval.

+#### Warning ####

+This project was a point-in-time experiment and is not actively maintained.
+Assets have aged and may have security vulnerabilities.
+It is highly recommended that dependencies aare updated before making use of any project assets.

 ### Structure ###

 * **src**